isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ===============================

-In the :ref:`config-backend` section we have described the Configuration Backend feature, its applicability, and its limitations.
+In the :ref:`config-backend` section we have described the Configuration Backend (CB) feature, its applicability, and its limitations.
 This section focuses on the usage of the CB with the DHCPv6 server.
-It lists the supported parameters, describes limitations, and gives examples of the DHCPv6 server configuration to take advantage of the CB.
-Please also refer to the sibling section :ref:`dhcp4-cb` for the DHCPv4-specific usage of the CB.
+It lists the supported parameters, describes limitations, and gives examples of DHCPv6 server configurations to take advantage of the CB.
+Please also refer to the corresponding section :ref:`dhcp4-cb` for DHCPv4-specific usage of the CB.

 .. _dhcp6-cb-parameters: